Rishabh-Sur/NullAxis-Agent/README.md

 # Starting the Backend server

-Go to root directory(outside backend folder) and run : uvicorn backend.main:app --reload
+Go to root directory(outside backend folder) and activate the environment by running the script:

+myenv\Scripts\activate (for Windows) and source myenv/bin/activate (for Linux/macOS)

+Then run the script:

+uvicorn backend.main:app --reload

 # Starting the Frontend server